-- Is the color rusty and reddish-brown?
+- Is the color reddish-brown and rusty?

 - Is there a significantly metal taste to it if you’ve attempted to drink it?

-- Does your water often appear unclean?
+- Does your water regularly appear filthy?

-It is best to look for the help of a seasoned pro if this is the case.
-They’ll be able to drain your tank more totally, and they’ll more than likely inspect the total condition of your pipes.
+If this holds true, it is best to seek the aid of a pro.
+They’ll have the ability to empty your tank more completely, and they’ll more than likely check the overall condition of your pipes.

 When it concerns hot water heater upkeep, always depend on the services of an expert when in doubt.